 You can ask the same question of your friends and family.
 Even though these are people you know on a personal basis, they can help you identify your primary character qualities.

 For example, if people know you as an exceptional communicator, give recent examples of that strength.
 Then explain how you’ll use that skill in a teaching context.
 That skill could be public speaking, setting clear expectations for your class, or contacting parents in a timely manner.
 Whatever you mention, make sure you give specific examples from the past and apply them to the teaching position you’re seeking.

 6. Why Do You Want to Work in This Job/School/District?

 Never go into an interview not knowing anything about the organization interviewing you.
 Answering this question well shows that you care about getting the job and also helps you determine if the job is a good fit for you.

-Doing your research and thoughtfully preparing for the interview will help you not to make the first two mistakes.
-Communicating your enthusiasm for teaching, as mentioned earlier, will ensure that you don’t make the last.
+Doing your research and thoughtfully preparing for the interview will help you avoid the first two mistakes.
+Communicating your enthusiasm for teaching, as mentioned earlier, will ensure that you don’t make the last mistake.

 Find out what you can about the job itself, as well as the school and the school district.